Geoffrey Page (rower)

-Geoffrey Glascott Houghton Page (1929-2002), was a male rower who competed for England.
+Geoffrey Glascott Houghton Page (4 April 1929 – 2002), was a male rower who competed for England.

-Rowing career
+Biography

+Born on 4 April 1929, the son of James H (Freddie) Page, he married Patricia (Paddy) Page in 1951.

-He represented England and won a silver medal in the eights and a bronze medal in the coxed fours at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
-He was a member of the University College London and Thames Rowing Club.
+He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the eights event, both as part of the Thames Rowing Club.
+He was also a member of the University College London.

-Coaching career

 He coached at University College School, University College Dublin and Thames RC.

-Personal life

-Born April 4, 1929.
-Son of 'Freddie' (James H) Page.
-Married Patricia (Paddy) Page in 1951, 3 daughters.

 In 1965 he became a journalist for the Sunday Telegraph and then The Daily Telegraph.